Mortgage

 Once you sign the promissory note, it’s official — you’re on the hook for the mortgage payments.
 If the lender has agreed to the assumption, they’ll also release the seller from all obligations related to the loan.

 After a death or divorce, mortgage assumption can help families transfer assets even without the lender’s approval.
-You’ll get to skip the underwriting process, but you will still need to pay closing costs and cover any equity the previous owner had built.
-In a divorce, assumption can also help you remove one person’s name from the mortgage without refinancing.
+You’ll get to skip the underwriting process, but you’ll still need to pay closing costs and cover any equity the previous owner built.

 Lower interest rates.
-Since mortgage rates have recently skyrocketed, assumption offers a rare chance to access lower rates as a buyer — or, if you’re the seller, significantly boost buyer interest in your house.
+Assumption offers a rare chance to access lower rates as a buyer or, if you're the seller, boost buyer interest in your house.

 Lower closing costs.
 You’ll likely have lower closing costs, as certain costs on assumed mortgages are capped.